BitBagCommerce/BitBagBible/README.md

 you can open your IDE preferences (`PHPStorm -> Preferences`) and search for `File and Code Templates`.
 PHP Class Doc Comment, PHP File Header, PHP Interface Doc Comment are those templates that should at least be customized.

-## Workflow

-0. Commit messages should be written (if only it's possible) with the following convention:
-`[Project spec state][Bundle] max 64 characters description in english written in Present Simple.`
-1. If there is an opened issue on Jira for a specific task, your branch should be named `sit_[ISSUE_NUMBER]`.
-If not, it should be named with the first letter of your name and your surname.
-In my case (Mikołaj Król) it would be `mkrol`.

-## Open Source

-0. Open source is made by forks if only more than one person is in charge of maintenance of specific package.
-1. We follow http://docs.sylius.org/en/latest/contributing/ contribution standards

 **Be smart and keep in mind that once you do something stupid, I will find you and I will force you to work with Laravel or Magento.**